dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/3-Negative and Positive Frequencies.md

 - **Topic modeling:** Frequency dictionaries can be used to identify the topics of a document.
 This is done by clustering words together based on their frequencies.
 The clusters of words are then used to represent the topics of the document.

-# How Are Frequency Dictionaries Created?
+# How Frequency Dictionaries Are Built?

-- Frequency dictionaries can be created manually or automatically.
-Manually created frequency dictionaries are created by counting the frequency of each word in a corpus.
-- Automatic frequency dictionaries are created using statistical techniques.
+There are two main approaches:

+- **Manual creation:** Counting word occurrences by hand — often done for small datasets or linguistic studies.
+- **Automatic generation:** Using NLP libraries (like NLTK, scikit-learn, or spaCy) to calculate word frequencies statistically across large corpora.
+-
+Most modern applications rely on automatic methods since they’re faster and more scalable.

 # Using Frequency Dictionaries for Logistic Regression